- What validates the definition on this web site as correct?

 - The additional etymological information and the references are used to validate the definition provided.

 - The "-ism" suffix belongs to "theism" (which includes belief in one or more deities).
 The "a-" prefix in "atheism" essentially indicates "absence" [of theism].

 - Is atheism a form of dogma similar to theism?

 - No, atheism is not dogmatic.
-Theism is, essentially, doctrine with a basis in religious faith in the existence of one or more dogmatic deities.
+Theism usally has a dogmatic basis that originates from religious faith in the existence of one or more dogmatic deities.
 The "the-" prefix in "theism" means "from deity" and the "-ism" suffix means "doctrine."

 The "a-" prefix in "atheism," which means "without," indicates the "absence" of "theism."
 (Please also note that anti-theism is the diametrically opposed viewpoint of theism since the "anti-" prefix indicates opposition.)

 - Why aren't you worried about being punished in the afterlife for your blasphemy?

 - This is not blasphemy, and many atheists tend to be absent of belief in theistic concepts such as a deity-dependent afterlife.

 - Doesn't the definition on this web site describe agnosticism?